openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 ## DSAPubKeySpec<sup>10+</sup>

 Defines the parameters contained in the public key in the DSA algorithm.
-It is a child class of [AsyKeySpec](#asykeyspec10). <br>When key parameters are used to generate a key, you can pass it to [createAsyKeyGeneratorBySpec()](#cryptoframeworkcreateasykeygeneratorbyspec10) to create a key generator.
+It is a child class of [AsyKeySpec](#asykeyspec10).

+When key parameters are used to generate a key, you can pass it to [createAsyKeyGeneratorBySpec()](#cryptoframeworkcreateasykeygeneratorbyspec10) to create a key generator.

 **System capability**: SystemCapability.Security.CryptoFramework